drakejoshua/interactive-rating-component---p/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Interactive rating component solution

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.